 Both State and Federal laws protect people who use service animals.
 Still, a lot of confusion is a problem, and people who use service dogs can face challenges with access to public areas.
-Keep reading to get all the details about service dog laws North Carolina.

 Jump to a section: